Cole Kimball: Washington Nationals

 Kimball was claimed off waivers by the Toronto Blue Jays on November 16, 2011.
 However, the Nationals claimed him back on November 18.
 He missed the 2012 season as he recovered from his injury.
-The Nationals removed him from their 40-man roster in July 2013.
+On July 3, 2013, Kimball was removed from the 40-man roster and sent outright to the Triple-A Syracuse Chiefs.
+He elected free agency following the season on November 4.